MTI-01/First-Python-Project/README.md

 # First-Python-Project
-Testing
-This is the first markdown file.
+This is my first python project for the Course 'Python Project for Data Science' in Coursera.
+Please provide any feedback as I am fairly new to everything related to coding/programming.